 This document contains information which is essential to the administration of the OSPI-Developed assessment for social studies and educational technology.
-This assessment is an ideal culminating project for the study of historical questions.
+This assessment is an ideal culminating project for the study of causes of conflict.
 Developed by teachers in Washington State, the assessment is designed to measure learning of selected standards for social studies and educational technology.